Nathan Hecht: Election of 2014

 many good judges [such as Laura Parker in Bexar County) lost solely because voters in their districts preferred a presidential candidate (Hillary Rodham Clinton carried Bexar County.) in the other party.
 These kinds of partisan sweeps are common, with judicial candidates at the mercy of the top of the ticket.
 Such partisan sweeps are demoralizing to judges and disruptive to the legal system.
 But worse than that, when partisan politics is the driving force, and the political climate is as harsh as ours has become, judicial elections make judges more political, and judicial independence is the casualty.

 Former Chief Justices Wallace Jefferson, Thomas R. Phillips, and John Luke Hill, the last Democrat in the position, have also called for reforms in the selection of judges.
-Joe Straus, the Moderate Republican Speaker of the Texas House of Representatives has urged that straight ticket voting be abolished for all elections, not just judicial ones.
+Joe Straus, the former Moderate Republican Speaker of the Texas House of Representatives has urged that straight ticket voting be abolished for all elections, not just judicial ones.

+Personal life

+In April 2022, Hecht married Priscilla Richman, who has served as a circuit judge on the United States Court of Appeals for the Fifth Circuit since 2005.